BjRo/hhex-metaprogramming/5_today.md

 * How Elixir is compiled
 * Introduction to the Abstract Syntax Tree (AST)
 * The role of quote & unquote

+This talk is basically a remix of @sasajuric great macro blog post series.
+All kudos to him!